OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 ### Promise

-A function can return a promise that provides the value when the promise is resolved.
-If the promise is rejected, then it will throw an error.
+A custom function can return a promise that provides the value when the promise is resolved.
+If the promise is rejected, then the custom function will throw an error.

 ### Other types